duleorlovic/blog/_posts/2015-04-05-common-rails-bootstrap-snippets.markdown

 # Production Heroku deploy

+Since you need to run separate command for background jobs, you need to write `Procfile`.
+By default heroku will run with WEBRICK, so it is advisable to use puma.
 You can follow [heroku article](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server)

 ~~~
+cat >> Gemfile <<HERE_DOC
+gem 'puma'
+HERE_DOC
+bundle

 cat >> Procfile <<HERE_DOC
 web: bundle exec puma -C config/puma.rb
 HERE_DOC